-We had cash and cash equivalents totaling \$51.4 million as of December 31, 2014.
-We hold our cash in money market funds and the primary objective of our investment policy is to preserve principal and maintain proper liquidity to meet operating needs.
+We had a cash balance of \$64.7 million as of December 31, 2015.
+We hold certain portions of our cash balances in overnight money market placements all of which are fully availale to us to support our cash flow requirements.
+The primary objective of our investment policy is to preserve principal and maintain proper liquidity to meet operating needs.
 Our investment policy specifies credit quality standards for our investments and limits the amount of credit exposure to any single issue, issuer or type of investment.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 To minimize this risk, we intend to maintain a portfolio that may include cash, cash equivalents and investment securities available-for-sale in a variety of securities which may include money market funds, government and non-government debt securities and commercial paper, all with various maturity dates.
 Due to the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.